-Assessment Component External assessment (3 hours) 70% Paper 1: Guided literary analysis (1 hour 30 minutes) (20%) The paper consists of two passages: one prose and one poetry.
-Students choose one and write a guided literary analysis in response to two questions.
-(20 marks) Paper 2: Essay (1 hour 30 minutes) (25%) The paper consists of three questions for each literary genre.
-In response to one question students write an essay based on at least two works studied in part 3.
-(25 marks) Written assignment (25%) Students submit a reflective statement and literary essay on one work studied in part 1.
-(25 marks) The reflective statement must be 300-400 words in length.
-The essay must be 1,200-1,500 words in length.
-Alternative oral examination (20 minutes) 30% This component consists of two compulsory oral activities that are externally assessed by the IB.
-Section 1: Individual oral commentary (10 minutes) (15%) Students present a formal oral commentary on an extract from a work studied in part 2.
-(30 marks) Section 2: Individual oral presentation (10 minutes) (15%) Students make a presentation based on two works studied in part 4.
+Assessment component External assess ment (3 hours) 70% Paper 1: Guided literary analysis (1 hour 30 minutes) (20%) The paper consis ts of two passages: one prose and one poetry. , Students choose one and write a guided literary analysis in response to two questions.
+(20 marks) Paper 2: Essay (1 hour 30 minutes) (25%) The paper consis ts of three questions for each literary genre.
+In response to on e question students write an essay based on at least two works studied in part 3.
+(25 marks) Written assignm ent (25%) Students submit a a reflective statement and literary essay on one work studied in part 1.
+(25 marks) • The reflective statement must be 300-400 words in length. • The essay must be 1,200-1,500 words in length.
+Alternative oral examination (20 minutes) 30% This component of This component consists of two compulsory oral activities that are externally assessed by the IB.
+Section 1: Individ dual oral commentary (10 minutes) (15%) Students present a formal oral commentary on an extract from a work studied in part 2.
+(30 marks) Section 2: Individual oral presentation (10 minutes) Students make a presentation based on two works studied in part 4.
 (30 marks)